dataforgoodfr/batch_5_transplant/README.md

 ## Organisation du Repository
 ```
 ├── data
-│   ├── clean          <- The final, canonical data sets for modeling.
+│   ├── clean          <- The final, canonical data sets for modeling. (in .gitignore)
 │   └── raw            <- The original, immutable data dump.
 │
 ├── docs               <- Documentation
 │
+├── models             <- Trained and serialized models, model predictions, or model summaries. (in .gitignore)
+│
 ├── notebooks          <- Jupyter notebooks.
+│
+├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
+│   └── figures        <- Generated graphics and figures to be used in reporting
 │
 ├── transplant         <- Source code for use in this project.
 │   ├── data           <- Scripts to generate and get data